(214) 390-7947 (Overseas Callers)

 Today, India desperately needs volunteers more than ever.

-There are many meaningful ways to volunteer your time and skills to help improve the lives of the people of India.
-You can help working with street and other at-risk children, in orphanages, by teaching English, working in health care, raising awareness for HIV/AIDS, volunteer in women's empowerment projects, and more.
+There are numerous meaningful ways to volunteer your time and skills to help improve the lives of people in India.
+You can help by working with street and other at-risk children in orphanages, teaching English, working in health care, raising awareness about HIV/AIDS, volunteering in women's empowerment projects, and more.

 Find new life direction and personal enrichment while helping those less fortunate than you.
 Contact IFRE today to learn more about volunteering in India!